srome/srome.github.io/_posts/2025-03-19-Comparing-Online-Linear-Regression-and-Kalman-Filter-methods.md

 From this, we can see that if you have the capability to retrain on a smaller time scale, for this very linear toy problem, it's better to retrain more often from scratch vs. online learning for highly non-stationary dynamics.
 For pure online learning, there are cases where Kalman filters can be helpful as seen in this example.
-In more static dynamics, you do not get a striking difference between the two methods.
+In more stationary dynamics, you do not get a striking difference between the two methods.